 After the science, let’s think about more anecdotal appraisals.
 Travertine is usually light to medium in its color value.
 It will usually have voids or holes that many times have been filled at some point between when it was quarried and when your floor was finished.
-Most commonly, this stone is sold and installed in a polished or a honed finished.
+Most commonly, this stone is sold and installed in a polished or honed finish.

 Here are few tips on cleaning and protecting your travertine:

 Seal the stone!

 If for some reason, the material has not been sealed then by all means have it sealed.
-But first determine if you should use a water based “top dressing” type of sealer or a more “penetrating” oil based sealer.
+But first, determine if you should use a water-based “top dressing” type of sealer or a more “penetrating” oil-based sealer.
 Also, decide if you want the sealer to add or detract from the gloss level.
 It is easiest to consult a professional on these details.

-Heavily sealed, lightly sealed or not sealed at all you cannot expect sealing to stop all staining.
+Heavily sealed, lightly sealed, or not sealed at all you cannot expect sealing to stop all staining.
 So clean up spills and “drops” as fast as possible.
 Red wine, ketchup, olive oils, mustard…they are not your friends.
 Wipe them up ASAP!

 This ancient product is best served by consistent dry mopping and weekly wet mopping.
 The vacuum cleaner is not as effective and can even chip or gouge the floor.
 When wet mopping, keep the water clean so you are not simply moving the dirt around.

 In all truth, it makes a tremendous amount of sense to make use of rugs on your floor.
-For example, a fashion forward rug treatment at an entry way or in a hall can be both a practical idea and a design focal point.
+For example, a fashion-forward rug treatment at an entryway or in a hall can be both a practical idea and a design focal point.

-Well folks…thanks for stopping by and reading.
+Well, folks…thanks for stopping by and reading.
 This post is meant to be a simple primer to help you understand a process.
 For more depth, Marble Systems has locations across America and also in Puerto Rico.
-For more information on this or any stone and tile topic stop in to one of them for a visit.
+For more information on this or any stone and tile topic stop into one of them for a visit.